What Do Women’s Rights Have to Do With Recovery?

 Historically speaking, recovery spaces and communities have all been created and typically dominated by men.
 The infamous Alcoholics Anonymous (AA) community, the first fellowship to come together in solidarity for the road to recovery, was founded by Bill W. and Dr. Bob.
 Two men who were hopeless in their disease, looking for a way out of their suffering.
 They discovered a way to do so and wanted to bring people together to alleviate their suffering too.
 Their ideology and method are still considered one of the most influential in the recovery communities today.
 Some people feel that these spaces and practices have been created and dominated by men.
 However, women can benefit from these methods, too.
 They do it every single day.
 However, there are significant differences between men and women in their relationship to addiction, sobriety, and getting there.

 For a long time, men were considered more likely to develop a substance use disorder (SUD) than women.
-When we look at the “traditional” narrative for alcoholism or drug abuse, women are typically put into the co-dependent piece of the alcoholism spectrum rather than the alcoholic themselves.
+When we look at the “traditional” narrative for alcoholism or drug abuse, women have typically put into the co-dependent piece of the alcoholism spectrum rather than the alcoholic themselves.
 Of course, this is nuanced, but this is partly the reason why stigmatized gender roles can be so dangerous — as they simply are not valid for everyone.

 It is only recently that we have begun to fully breakthrough, and break down those dangerous “norms.”
 Recently, the once large gap between the numbers of men who overdose versus women who overdose has been steadily closing.
 According to the National Library of Medicine, three percent of women in the United States suffered from a drug use disorder, while 10.4% suffered from an alcohol use disorder.
 That is a staggering amount of women that only continues to rise.
 According to the American Society of Addiction Medicine (ASAM), research on opioid addiction has shown that women are more likely to develop chronic pain, more likely to be prescribed prescription painkillers, and are typically prescribed higher doses for a more extended period than men.
 This leads them to the great possibility of developing SUD.